wp-plugins/subscribe2/ReadMe.txt

 * Fixed bug in usermeta update calls in unsubscribe_registered_users function
 * Fixed bug in array handling in cron function that may have stopped emails sending
 * Improved array handling in the Digest function
+* Added an Un-installer to completely removed Subscribe2 from your WordPress install

 Version 4.3 by Matthew Robinson